UnknownGuardian/quartermaster/README.md

 # Quartermaster

-A framework to model and simulate graceful degradation techniques.
+A framework to model and simulate systems and graceful degradation techniques.

 ---